Many users opt to test their websites before modifying the name servers on their domain to point to our servers.

 - Login to your MyZuver.

-- Click on the relevant hosting service and then select Temporary URL from the options listed there.
+- Click Manage on the relevant hosting service and then select Temporary URL from the options listed on the left-hand side.

 - Enable the feature, and browse to the URL provided.